-Notes: The red line denotes the minimum-wage threshold, the green line the low-wage threshold.
-Source: Research data centres of the statistical offices of the Federation and the Länder, SES 2014, SES 2018; all indications are population weighted; own calculations.
+Figure 1: Distribution of hourly wages differentiated by collective bargaining coverage (Pen's Parade).
+The red line denotes the minimum wage threshold, and the blue line denotes the low wage threshold.
+Source: Research data centers of the statistical offices of the Federation and the Länder, SES 2014, SES 2018; all indications are population weighted; own calculations.